| |

 Using the second circle of zig-zag stitches as a guide cut out little 1/4 inch notches every inch or so around the outside edge.
 You will be cutting through your outer zig-zag seam.
 You don’t want to cut through the inner circle of stitches.
 Set the circular pieces aside.

-Line up the two seams, pin in place.
-Sew a 3/4 inch seam, leaving the middle six inches unsewn.
-The central unsewn cap is for the filling.
+Line up the two edges and pin them in place.
+Sew a 3/4 inch seam, leaving the middle six inches open to add the filling.

 Once sewn iron the two seam allowances flat.
 This will give you a nice edge for sewing closed.

-Now that you have the rectangular piece sewn into a tube, you will add the two end circles.
+Now that the rectangular piece is sewn into a tube, let’s attach the two end circles.

 Once you have four sections, divide each of the four sections in half so you get eight sections, repeat until your circle end is very well pinned.